 High-key landscape photography

-High-key photography is maybe less used in landscape photography itself, but it is regularly used in nature and macro photography.
+Although high-key photography is less common in landscape photography, it is regularly used in nature and macro photography.

-“High key” could simply be described as very bright images.
-High-key imagery focuses on the majority of your image pixels in the highlight range of your histogram.
-In your histogram, you would completely expose to the right.
-You can add light up to 1,2, or even 3 stops with the exposure compensation.
-This might need some experimenting with trial and error because, of course, we cannot overexpose our entire picture completely.
+“High key” could be described as very bright images.
+High-key imagery focuses on most of your image pixels in the highlight range of your histogram.
+In your histogram, you would be completely exposed to the right.
+You can add light up to 1,2 or even three stops with the exposure compensation.
+This might need some experimenting with trial and error because we cannot overexpose our entire picture completely.
 We still need some hints of contrast, even in the brightest parts.

 This technique can make your colours very light and fresh.
 This style was used intensively in portraiture, but nowadays, several good nature photographers use this technique for butterflies, delicate flowers, etc.

-This gives a soft, ethereal and surreal feeling to the image.
-Bright, white backgrounds like snow or a flat cloudy sky will help to obtain high-key exposures, as do low-contrast lighting conditions like cloudy, foggy, flat-light days.
-With back-lit subjects, you can overexpose the background and fill in the subject with fill-flash, reflected light, or a torch.
+This gives the image a soft, ethereal, and surreal feeling.
+Bright, white backgrounds like snow or a flat, cloudy sky will help to obtain high-key exposures, as do low-contrast lighting conditions like cloudy, foggy, flat-light days.
+With back-lit subjects, you can overexpose the background and fill in the subject with fill flash, reflected light, or a torch.

-In this case, spot or centre-weighted metering of the subject will help you to find a good exposure of the subject but with a blown-out background.
+In this case, spot- or centre-weighted metering of the subject will help you find excellent exposure to the subject but with a blown-out background.
 Using the Live-view feature of your camera can come in handy at times, as you can see your exposure and lighting effect before you press the shutter.

 Snowy fields, Guy, 2018, (high key landscape)